How to run a successful sale on Ecwid

 Set up sale prices and discount coupons

 Ship and wrap like a pro

-- BOGO-F — Buy One Get One (Free) is a proven sales tactic.
-It’s especially good at presenting new items and winning over new customers with “free” products (which are not exactly free, but hey, who does the math, right?)
+- BOGO-F — Buy One Get One Free is a proven sales tactic.
+It’s especially good at presenting new items and winning over new customers with “free” products.
+(Which are not exactly free, but hey, who does the math, right?)
 There are several variations for this tactic, so you can choose the one that best fits your business needs.

-As Boromir famously said at the council of Elrond, “one does not just simply slash prices.”
-At least we think that’s what he said.
-Regardless, you want to have a strategy when you’re cutting prices.
+You want to have a strategy when you’re cutting prices.
 Not all products are price-sensitive, and low-cost items won’t benefit from an even lower price (and lower profit margin for you).
 Unique products are another no-go: they are likely valuable enough to make customers less likely to quibble over a couple of dollars.

 So what products are strong candidates for sale?
 Here are some ideas to consider: